 Living History Day

-Living History Day is the culmination of a year-long project between Heuvelton Central School and Ogdensburg City Schools.
-Fourth and seventh grade students from both schools were involved in the project.
+Living History Day is the culmination of a year-long project between Heuvelton Central School and Ogdensburg City Schools and Morristown Central School.
+Fourth and seventh grade students from all three schools were involved in the project.
 Students studied the French and Indian War throughout the year and completed projects with a focus on the role Fort de la Présentation played in this conflict.

-In warm spring weather, 18th-century re-enactors and heritage interpreters demonstrated open-hearth cooking, historic baseball, colonial toys, colonial lighting, timsmithing, cartridge rolling and other traditional activities.
-Throughout the day, more than 330 students saw, touched and tasted some of what was everyday life for their ancestors.
+In warm spring weather, 18th-century re-enactors and heritage interpreters demonstrated open-hearth cooking, rounders, colonial toys, colonial lighting, timsmithing, cartridge rolling and other traditional activities.
+This year students also learned about local wildlife from biologist Joel Danko and our resident Osprey family.
+Throughout the day, more than 350 students saw, touched and tasted some of what was everyday life for their ancestors.
 They experienced the life and color of America’s history that happened in their own backyard.

 The students really enjoyed their learning experience.
 Here is what some of them said in thank-you notes.